uphold-forks/flare/README.md

 ## Verify an Underlying Chain Payment on Flare

-Once the first data availability proofs has been finalised, we will then submit a proof regarding this XRP transaction: https://livenet.xrpl.org/transactions/9617C6513866328BF0C57746A0BF88F8752F2CF798ADAB121AA66770F3D040EF.
+Once the first data availability proof has been finalised, you can then submit a payment proof regarding this XRP transaction: https://livenet.xrpl.org/transactions/9617C6513866328BF0C57746A0BF88F8752F2CF798ADAB121AA66770F3D040EF.
 Run the following command in a separate terminal window:

 ```
 node prove xrp 9617C6513866328BF0C57746A0BF88F8752F2CF798ADAB121AA66770F3D040EF